synthiam/E-22_Blaster_Bit/README.md

 This requires the Neo Pixel Blaster from here: https://github.com/synthiam/E-21_Neopixel_Blaster

 The Blaster Bit connects to the E-21 Neopixel Blaster.
 With EZ-builder you can create colorful Blaster bit animations!
+A unique feature of the blaster bit is that it has a 5V regulator on-board so that it can be powered by higher voltages if needed.
+It doesn't need a dedicated 5V supply (but can run off of 5V if needed).

 ## Contents